TU Ideas Competition

 TU Darmstadt has an abundance of ideas: The TU Ideas Competition offers scientists, students, alumni and all members of TU Darmstadt the opportunity to present and advance their own innovative product, business ideas or research results with a view towards exploitation.

 The ideas will be tested for their marketing and innovation potential by a jury of experts from start-ups, business, science and politics.
-After a multi-stage selection process with pitches, the best ideas will be presented and awarded in the darmstadtium.

 About the TU Ideas Competition